 Today let’s talk about how to determine the best middle grade books of all time. (and yes, I plan on tackling a quality high school reading list soon, too)

-- The Best middle grade books of all time are timeless – the story isn’t so bogged down in some issue that would not apply 20 years later.
+- Timeless – the story isn’t so bogged down in some issue that would not apply 20 years later.

-- Ageless: The best books for middle school students are truly enjoyable (and understandable by) 1st graders and grownups alike.
+- Ageless: They are truly enjoyable (and understandable by) 1st graders and grownups alike.

-- The best middle grade books of all time are personable – it is easy to connect with the characters, both the kids and the adults.
+- Personable – it is easy to connect with the characters, both the kids and the adults.

-- Moral lessons discovered, not preached, make the best middle grade books of all time.
+- Moral lessons discovered, not preached.
 That makes it so much more likely to have kids connecting the truth to their own lives (us too)!!

 The Best Middle Grade Books of All Time

-I have been reading books for a long time.
-Some are awesome, and some are not.
+I have been reading for a long time.
+Some stories are awesome, and some are not.
 Today, I am sharing the ones that I believe qualified to be the best middle grade books of all time.
 Not all are strictly Christian, but none of them are disrespectful in any way.
-Most actually make perfect family read-aloud materials, for 1st grade up, even if they are books for middle school students.
-There is even a collection of books about Libraries that are great for Middle schoolers!
+Most actually make perfect family read-aloud materials, for 1st grade up, even if they are written for 10-12-year-olds There is even a collection of books about Libraries that are great for Middle schoolers!